Examples of Our Work

 - Migrated sites to a dedicated server to enhance performance and site robustness.

 Pale Purple worked with the PDSA to produce a data consolidation system allowing for easy interrogation of data from the various distributed silo-ed databases at each pet hospital.
-To date the system has currently been running for over four years.
+To date the system has currently been running for over six years.